 With a serious emphasis on the environmental good that comes from switching to non-disposable forms of period products, the OrganiCup is our top choice for the eco-conscious consumer.
 Made of a medium stiffness silicone, this dye-free cup is easy to insert, stays in place, and doesn't leak.
 The body length should work for wearers with both high and low cervixes, and we love the prominent ridges along the stem for easy removal.

-OrganiCup not only has all the traditional certifications we looked for, but it is also certified allergen-free, vegan, and has minimal, recycled cardboard packaging.
+OrganiCup not only has all the traditional certifications we looked for, but it is also certified allergen-free, vegan, and comes in a minimal amount of recycled cardboard packaging.
 The company works with NGOs around the world to tackle "period poverty," bringing education and donations to those in need.
 If you want to be sure that your purchase has a positive impact, this high-quality cup in its organic cotton pouch is a perfect choice.

 One of the original silicone menstrual cups, the Diva Cup is a classic for a reason.
 The medium stiffness silicone helps it pop open easily after insertion and stay in place no matter what activity you're doing.
 Additionally, its thick rim provides a seal you can fully trust.
 With a longer profile to the body of the cup, wearers with high cervixes will find this one comfortable and easy to remove by gripping the tapered, ribbed base.

 One of the downsides to the Diva is its short, hollow stem.
 Trying to break the suction and remove the cup using only the stem is a bit hard, especially because of that great seal we mentioned before.
 Also, if you have a lower cervix, the elongated body of this cup may not sit well in the vaginal canal and could cause discomfort.
 This is a great quality cup that will last for years, and the company has a proven history of education and advocacy in menstrual health.
 If you've worn a cup before and are comfortable that you know the height of your cervix, don't overlook this one.